RFK Jr. says he suffered from a parasitic brain worm and mercury poisoning

 "The issue was resolved more than 10 years ago, and he is in robust physical and mental health.
 Questioning Mr. Kennedy's health is a hilarious suggestion, given his competition," Spear said.

-Kennedy quipped in a post on X Wednesday, "I offer to eat 5 more brain worms and still beat President Trump and President Biden in a debate," Kennedy said on X.
+Kennedy quipped in a post on X Wednesday, "I offer to eat 5 more brain worms and still beat President Trump and President Biden in a debate."

 During a deposition given by Kennedy in 2012 amid his divorce from his second wife, Mary Richardson Kennedy, The Times reports he stated that he faced "cognitive problems" and experienced memory loss and brain fog, leading one doctor to say he had a dead parasite in his brain in 2010.